 Note to Applicant: The proposed market rental and below-market rental unit mix should be designed to accommodate returning tenants exercising the Right of First Refusal to return to the new building.
-Returning tenants must be offered a unit appropriate to their household as defined by the CMHC National Occupancy Standard, as outlined in the [Tenant Relocation and Protection Policy](#) and [TRPP Bulletin](#), at below-market rents.
-See rezoning condition 2.5.
+Returning tenants must be offered a unit appropriate to their household as defined by the CMHC National Occupancy Standard, as outlined in the Tenant Relocation and Protection Policy and TRPP Bulletin, at below-market rents or existing rents, as applicable.
+See rezoning condition 2.6.

-1.15 The development should be designed in accordance with the [High-Density Housing for Families with Children Guidelines](#), including the provision of:
+1.11 This development should be designed in accordance with the High-Density Housing for Families with Children Guidelines, including the provision of:

+(a) An outdoor amenity area to include areas suitable for a range of children's play activities and urban agriculture appropriate in size for the scale of the project and situated to maximize sunlight access (S. 3.3.2, 3.4.3);

+Note to Applicant: Design development to position the children's play area adjacent to indoor amenity room.

-- (a) An outdoor amenity area to include areas suitable for a range of children's play activities and urban agriculture appropriate in size for the scale of the project and situated to maximize sunlight access (Section 3.3.2, 3.4.3); - (b) A minimum of 2.3 sq. m (24.7 sq. ft.) of bulk storage for each dwelling unit (Section 4.4.2); - (c) A multi-purpose indoor amenity space appropriate in size for the scale of the project, with a wheelchair accessible washroom and kitchenette.
-Consider positioning this adjacent to the children's play area to enable parental supervision from the amenity room (Section 3.7.3); and - (d) A balcony for each unit with 1.8 m by 2.7 m minimum dimensions (Section 4.3.2).
+(b) A minimum of 2.3 sq. m (24.7 sq. ft.) of bulk storage for each dwelling unit (S. 4.4.2), with preference for in suite storage for family units;

+(c) A multi-purpose indoor amenity space appropriate in size for the scale of the project, with a wheelchair accessible washroom and kitchenette.
+Consider positioning this adjacent to the children's play area to enable parental supervision from the amenity room (S. 3.7.3); and
-Note to Applicant: The guidelines prescribe a set of performance criteria for common indoor and outdoor amenity spaces to sufficiently contribute towards livability.
-If a ratio of minimum 2.0 sq. m (21.5 sq. ft.) per dwelling unit for outdoor amenity space, and at least 1.4 sq. m (15 sq. ft.) per unit for indoor amenity space, is provided, staff will consider those performance criteria to have been met.

-Note to Applicant: Bulk storage should be designed in accordance with the [Bulk Storage and In-suit Storage - Multiple Dwelling Residential Developments Bulletin](#).
+(d) A balcony for each unit with a 1.8 by 2.7 m minimum dimensions (S. 4.3.2)

-1.16 The below-market units should be designed to the same standards of livability as the market rental units.
+1.12 The below-market units should be designed to the same standards of livability as the market rental units.

-Note to Applicant: Clearly label the proposed below-market units and market rental units on the architectural drawings.
+Note to Applicant: Clearly label the proposed below market units and market rental units on the architectural drawings.